You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 2. Resilience to data updates: Dynamic QR Codes often encode data that may change frequently, such as URLs or product information.

-With higher QR Code error correction levels, the QR Code can still be scanned accurately even after multiple updates to the encoded data.
+With higher QR Code correction levels, the QR Code can still be scanned accurately even after multiple updates to the encoded data.

 This resilience ensures the QR Code remains functional, even as its content changes.

-3. Readability after modifications: When data is updated in a dynamic QR Code, the layout or structure of the encoded data may change.
 Higher QR Code error correction levels help ensure that the QR Code remains readable even if the updated data results in minor distortions or disruptions to the code’s pattern.

 A high error correction level in dynamic QR Codes provides greater flexibility and resilience, allowing for more frequent updates to the encoded data without sacrificing readability or functionality.